Manipulate-Anything:

 Manipulate-Anything Framework

-The process begins by inputting a scene representation and a natural language task instruction into a VLM, which identifies objects and determines sub-goals.
-For each sub-goal, we provide multi-view images, verification conditions, and task goals to the action generation module, producing a task-specific grasp pose or action code.
-This leads to a temporary goal state, assessed by the sub-goal verification module for error recovery.
-Once all sub-goals are achieved, we filter the trajectories to obtain successful demonstrations for downstream policy training.
+Begins by inputting a scene representation and a natural language task instruction into a VLM, which identifies objects and determines sub-tasks.
+For each sub-task, we provide multi-view images, verification conditions, and task goals to the action generation module, producing a task-specific grasp pose or action code.
+This leads to a temporary goal state, assessed by the sub-task verification module for error recovery.
+Once all sub-tasks are achieved, we filter the trajectories to obtain successful demonstrations for downstream policy training.

 Action Distribution